 1. Rinse your AeroPress paper filter and place it onto the filter cap

-Pre-wetting is necessary to avoid the papery taste that may end up in your brew if you don’t rinse the round AeroPress filter.
+Pre-wetting is usually done to avoid the papery flavors that may end up in your brew if you don’t rinse the round AeroPress filter.

 2. Screw the filter cap onto the AeroPress brew chamber